Judges 2022

 Tasha Cornsh

-Tasha Cornish is the Executive Director of the Cybersecurity Association of Maryland, a 600+ member organization committed to advancing the cybersecurity industry through advocacy and collaboration.
+Tasha Cornish is the Executive Director of Cybersecurity Association, Inc., a 600+ member organization committed to advancing the cybersecurity industry through advocacy and collaboration.
 As the Executive Director, she leads CAMI’s implementation of educational programming, community resource development, and cyber career networking opportunities.
 Tasha has a Masters of Science in Public Health from the Johns Hopkins Bloomberg School of Public Health, and nearly a decade of non-profit leadership experience.

 Mike Hughes